syncfusion-content/ej2-vue-docs/ej2-vue/block-editor/getting-started.md

 You can import themes for the Syncfusion<sup style="font-size:70%">&reg;</sup> Vue component in various ways, such as using CSS or SASS styles from npm packages, CDN, [CRG](https://ej2.syncfusion.com/javascript/documentation/common/custom-resource-generator) and [Theme Studio](https://ej2.syncfusion.com/vue/documentation/appearance/theme-studio).
 Refer to [themes topic](https://ej2.syncfusion.com/vue/documentation/appearance/theme) to know more about built-in themes and different ways to refer to themes in a Vue project.

 In this article, the `Material` theme is applied using CSS styles, which are available in installed packages.
-The necessary `Material` CSS styles for the BlockEditor component and its dependents were imported into the `<style>` section of **src/App.vue** file.
+The necessary `Material` CSS styles for the Block Editor component and its dependents were imported into the `<style>` section of **src/App.vue** file.

 {% tabs %}
 {% highlight html tabtitle="~/src/App.vue" %}